Step 2: Creating Questions

 Could you create several versions of a similar question?

 If so, then you can create question groups that allow you to distribute your questions giving each student a bespoke test.
+This:

-• Decreases opportunities for cheating
+- decreases opportunities for cheating

-• Can save you the need to create new quizzes each year
+- can save you the need to create new quizzes each year

-• Enables you to release revision versions of your tests which you can keep open until the end of the year.
+- enables you to release revision versions of your tests which you can keep open until the end of the year.

 Types of Questions